 Alternatively, you could choose to explore specific regions of the country.
 One could decide to focus their attention on the picturesque South Coast, the rarely visited East, or the remote, yet stunning Westfjords.
 Wherever you end up deciding, you are sure to be met with incredible beauty and a lifetime of memories.

 Start by checking out our articles Top 12 Things To Do In Iceland and What To Do And Where To Go In Iceland.
 Also, make a note that whatever you decide on doing whilst in Iceland will heavily depend on the weather and season in Iceland.

-Travelling to Iceland during the summer is an entirely different affair to travelling here in the winter.
-Many repeat-visitors often comment on how Iceland could very well be two countries—the first, a land of green vegetation and eternal sunlight, the second a land of ice, snow and jet-black skies.
+Traveling to Iceland during the summer is an entirely different affair from traveling here in the winter.
+Many repeat visitors often comment on how Iceland could very well be two countries—the first, a land of green vegetation and eternal sunlight, the second a land of ice, snow, and jet-black skies.

 Both times of year present their own rewards and challenges, all the more reason to travel here in both seasons, thus gaining an insight into the duality of Icelandic nature.

 Still, we cannot be in two places at want.
 If you are particularly looking to enjoy the Midnight Sun—as well as the many daylight hours it brings—, then come to Iceland between May and August.
 The longest day of the year is the 21st of June.
 You can read more about the Midnight Sun in Iceland here.